evintunador/daily-thumbnail/README.md

 ## USAGE

-Run the `daily-thumbnail.py` script to generate the image. the only argument to pass in is `input_movie.mov`
+Run the `daily-thumbnail.py path/to/input_movie.mov --text "Alternate\nTitle\nString` script to generate the image.
+First argument is filepath, second argument is an optional alternate title.
+No guarantees that the alternate file you put in will fit nicely, but you can use "\n" to designate new lines.

 ## NOTE